 Coffee in the reserves is our exclusive invention.
 It is an Israeli institution that is difficult to describe…You have to imagine the dunes and the beating sun (or conversely the pouring rain), the sweaty uniforms, the smell of oil on the tank… And it is especially necessary to imagine the smell of the coffee cooking in the finjan…

-Brewing coffee over fire.
+Brewing coffee over a fire.

 Coffee in the reserves is the best way to unify a group.
-People who are different and even strangers make coffee (Probably arguing about how many times the coffee should come to a near boil before it is perfect-mj), sip it and for a minute are closer to each other than brothers.
+People who are different and even strangers make coffee (Probably arguing about how many times the coffee should come to a near boil before it is perfect-MJ), sip it and for a minute are closer to each other than brothers.
 Coffee in the army…provides warm and sweet solace.”

-The ritual begins when reservists report from their homes with a special tool box containing a portable camping stove, finjan (actually an ibrik,) sugar, coffee, small glasses and matches for use on patrol or in the barracks.
+The ritual begins when reservists report from their homes with a special toolbox containing a portable camping stove, finjan (actually an ibrik,) sugar, coffee, small glasses, and matches for use on patrol or in the barracks.
 This culture carries over into civilian life when families go out camping.
-In the middle of the night, in the middle of nowhere, a family get together is not complete without the preparation of turkish coffee at the campfire or over the portable stove.
+In the middle of the night, in the middle of nowhere, a family get-together is not complete without the preparation of Turkish coffee at the campfire or over the portable stove.

 Campers enjoying coffee.

-This experience is where the Israeli learns to appreciate not only the drink, but the joy of hovering over a cup.
+This experience is where the Israeli learns to appreciate not only the drink but the joy of hovering over a cup.

-Observers claim that this is the reason that the Israeli attitude to coffee drinking is a sit-down, take it easy and enjoy the company attitude unlike the “drink on the run” attitude prevalent in other countries.
+Observers claim that this is the reason that the Israeli attitude to coffee drinking is a sit-down, take it easy, and enjoy the company attitude unlike the “drink on the run” attitude prevalent in other countries.
 This attitude is rooted in the culture of the Middle East itself.
-The early Jewish pioneers appreciated the importance of the social aspect of coffee consumption they saw in the daily life of the Bedouin tribes and local Arab population.
+The early Jewish pioneers appreciated the importance of the social aspect of coffee consumption they saw in the daily life of the Bedouin tribes and the local Arab population.

-Now, modern Israeli society has added other contraptions to the finjan and portable stove: the espresso machine can be found at the coffee bar, at work and at home.
+Now, modern Israeli society has added other contraptions to the finjan and portable stove: the espresso machine can be found at the coffee bar, at work, and at home.
 But this revolution only came about during the past five years.

 Stir campfire coffee.

 As Israelis began traveling the influence of modern European culture became more prevalent.
-Israel has become a place where Mid-East, European and International cuisine are all growing alongside McDonalds and Burger King.
+Israel has become a place where Mid-East, European and International cuisine are all growing alongside Mcdonald’s and Burger King.